Sponsor a Child – Frequently asked Questions

-Operation Restoration child sponsorship offers you the opportunity to stay with a child for a number of years, usually through the school year in which the child completes his or her high school education.
+Operation Restoration child sponsorship offers you the opportunity to stay with a child for a number of years, usually through the school year in which the child completes his or her higher education.
 While we hope that you will be able to continue in your support of your sponsored child until he or she completes the Operation Restoration program, we recognize that sponsors circumstances sometimes change.
 You may discontinue your sponsorship at any time.
 Please understand that a sponsored child’s circumstances may change, too.
-For example, sometimes the child is reunited with their family or decides to return to his or her life on the streets for no apparent reason which would put the child beyond Operation Restoration’s ability to maintain the child within our sponsorship program.
-We will inform you as quickly as possible if any circumstance affects the child you sponsor, and we’ll offer you the opportunity to support another child in need of your help.
+For example, sometimes the child is reunited with their family or decides to return to his or her life on the streets for no apparent reason, which would put the child beyond Operation Restoration’s ability to maintain the child within our sponsorship program.
+We will inform you as quickly as possible if any circumstance affects the child you sponsor, and we will offer you the opportunity to support another child in need of your help.

-Once you’ve become a sponsor, we provide you with more detailed information about the child you are sponsoring.
+Once you have become a sponsor, we provide you with more detailed information about the child you are sponsoring.
 We encourage you to send your sponsored child a personal or family photograph and a short letter of introduction.
 Operation Restoration’s field staff will translate your letter and deliver it to the child you support.
 Sponsored children typically keep their sponsor’s photos and letters as treasured possessions.

 You may write to the child you sponsor as often as you like.
 When you write, your sponsored child will benefit from knowing that someone really cares.
 Your words of encouragement will make a big difference to your child.

 Correspondence between sponsors and the child they support is truly developmental.
 The more you write to the child you sponsor, the more he or she will reap the benefits of your relationship.

 If I must discontinue my sponsorship, what happens to the child I’m helping?